cloudmesh/cloudmesh-manual/docs/_sources/accounts/google/gdrive/gdrive.rst.txt

 .. figure:: images/24confirm_allow.PNG
    :alt: Confirm allow

-Message will be displayed that the authentication flow has been completed.
+A message will be displayed that the authentication flow has been completed.

 .. figure:: images/25authentication.PNG
    :alt: Authentication flow completed